rylev/DMG-01/book/src/cpu/register_data_instructions.md

 * SRA (shift right arithmetic) - arithmetic shift a specific register right by 1
 * SLA (shift left arithmetic) - arithmetic shift a specific register left by 1
 * SWAP (swap nibbles) - switch upper and lower nibble of a specific register

+Reading through the guide on instructions, should give you enough information to implement all the instructions yourself.

+Next, we'll be looking at how the CPU keeps track of which instructions to execute as well as different types of instructions that can change where we are in a particular program.